eclipse-csi/otterdog/README.md

 }
 ```

-When using **bitwarden** to store the credentials, you need to enter a valid __item id__.
-This item needs to
-contain the following information (a sample json output of such an item):
+The item stored in bitwarden needs to contain the following information (a sample json output of such an item):

 ```json
 {